narwhalacademy/zebra-crossing/README.md

 - Monitor and archive webpages that mention you using [ChangeTower](https://changetower.com/).
 - Start logging (date, time, description, screenshot, URL) incidents in whatever program/app that's easiest for you.
 If there's a lot of phone-only content, use the [Hunchly](https://hunch.ly/) mobile app.
 - If future legal action is likely, pay [Page Vault](https://www.page-vault.com) to capture a snapshot of a website and ask a lawyer to file an [evidence preservation request](https://onlinesos.org/blog/evidence-preservation-i-e-litigation-hold-request) with the relevant online platform.
-- Remember to take care of yourself as much as you can — eat, sleep, exercise.
-Call in friends to help share a meal, take a break or watch your cats for a few days.

 #### Delete online information about you